 The Blog Anthology is where we publish stories sent to us by our readers.
-These will eventually become an e-book.
-Please send us your fascinating stories.
+These may eventually become an e-book when we have enough good stories that create a book on a topic.
+Please send us your fascinating and well written stories.
+Read guest blog guidelines before submitting.

 The “daughters of the king” were introduced to prospective husbands at the Ursuline convent in the Upper Town of Québec